SALT-Lab-Human-AI/project-check-point-1-aidee/docs/report/FINAL_REPORT.md

 ![Figure 16-A: Paper-Based Learning Materials](Figures/Figure16A.png)

-*Figure 16-A. Completed Paper-Based Quiz.* A sample of participant work showing a completed math quiz with answers marked (232, 67, 96) and scratch work demonstrating the calculation process.
-The quiz includes addition (145 + 87), subtraction (156 - 89), and multiplication (12 × 8) problems typical of the materials used during traditional tutoring sessions.
+*Figure 16-A. Traditional Learning Materials.* Paper worksheets, workbooks, and traditional learning materials used during baseline sessions.
+This image displays the type of math and vocabulary worksheets participants completed under traditional instruction at Two By Two Learning Center.

 ![Figure 16-B: Traditional Tutoring Setting](Figures/Figure16B.png)

-*Figure 16-B. Paper-Based Math Quiz Questions.* The clean quiz sheet showing Set 1 with three multiple-choice math problems: Question 1 (145 + 87), Question 2 (156 - 89), and Question 3 (12 × 8).
-Each question provides four answer options in a structured format representative of the paper-based assessment materials used during traditional instruction at Two By Two Learning Center.
+*Figure 16-B. Traditional Tutoring Environment.* The group instruction setting at Two By Two Learning Center where participants completed paper-based activities.
+This image illustrates the physical learning environment, including the tutor-to-student ratio and shared attention dynamics characteristic of the baseline condition.

 ### 5.5 Instrument Development